Siege of Najaf (1918): Uprising and siege

 Over the next 2 weeks, sporadic rifle fire was exchanged between the British and Najafi forces while the siege was increasingly tightened.
 The Najafis tried to seek help from the tribes, but their messenger was caught crossing British lines, and executed.

 On 7 April, the British launched a large artillery barrage and captured the Huwaish mounds dominating the town with 2 Indian battalions and evacuated officials.
 Unable to endure the siege, the rebels finally surrendered on 4 May and the blockade was declared at an end.
 Rebel leaders were sentenced to death on 25 May.

 Aftermath

 After the failure of the revolt, one of the uprising's ringleaders wrote the following poem prior to facing execution:

 The uprising in Najaf was limited, local and short-lived.
 But the Iraqis had learned an important lesson: they could not successfully overthrow the British authorities without involvement of the tribes.
 A new uprising in 1920 would be much larger in scope and duration, but would nonetheless still be ultimately suppressed by the British.

+In 2015, a basic historical outline of the Najaf revolt entered the Iraqi educational curriculum, becoming part of the national history textbook for twelfth graders.